ghausmann/two_parameter_perturbation/Examples/One bond, two-country model/readme.txt

-Codes to solve the one-bond, two-country model of Appendix D.4, using Levintal's package.
+Codes to solve the one-bond, two-country model of Appendix D.4, using Levintal's toolkit.

 The 7 current codes in this folder are:

 prepare_mode_bond2.m: script, pre-processing of the model